ArcherHeffern/System-Creation/backend/4_HTTP.md

 Challenges:
 * Add authentication - theory: User gives a password.
 We store the password.
 User must provide password for every action.
 In the real world, the server will give back a random(ish) string, for the client to authenticate with.
 That way permissions can easily be revoked and so passwords aren't easily accessable.
 * Add persistance without a database (write to a file), parse it on application startup to recreate data structures

+Super Challenge:
+* Create or think of how you would create your own HTTP server/framework/library using sockets (This would look awesome on your github/resume!)